FarisALSaleem/log-analysis-project/README.md

 How-to-run
 ----------------------------------------------------------------------------------------------------
-1-make sure that you have psycopg2 installed.
+1. make sure that you have psycopg2 installed.

 Note: install psycopg2-binary if you don't want the random User warnings.

-2-make sure that you create the views in the views.txt file.
+2. make sure that you create the views in the views.txt file.
-3-run queries.py in the command line or terminal.
+3. run queries.py in the command line or terminal.

 Note: This code was written for python3 and will not work for python2.